How much does law school cost?

 To determine whether law school is worth the projected debt, students need to research employment outcomes for law school graduates, analyze expected salaries in their legal specialties of interest, and examine alternative pathways if their career goals are not practicing law.

-For an overview, read access group's Financing Your Legal Education.
+For an overview, read AccessLex's Financing Your Legal Education.